Stamina Arcanist

 This is our main crux generator.
 The arcanist playstyle somewhat pigeonholes us into using a class skill, since others won’t generate the crux we need to enhance our Fatecarver beam

 • Cephaliarch’s Flail: This skill does it all: deals respectable damage, generates a crux, heals you, and debuffs enemies to make you deal 5% extra damage to them with all your abilities.
-On top of that, it does all its effects in an area, hitting all enemies in front of you.
+On top of that, it cleaves to hit all enemies in front of you, rather than hitting just one target like most spammables.
 The one drawback of this skill is its cast time, but its absolutely overpowered menagerie of effects more than makes up for this

 • Escalating Runeblades: This is an alternative to Cephaliarch’s Flail, but is definitively inferior in most ways.
 While capable of a little more raw damage, it lacks the 5% damage debuff, the heal, and most of the cleave damage that Flail has.
 It does, however, have longer range and no cast time.
 In general, you should just use Flail unless you really find its cast time bothersome